CARA-ch/emed-service-guide/docs/transactions/iti57.md

 ### Deleting a CH-EMED-EPR document
 The rules are similar to [ITI-41](iti41.md) replacement.
-* Patient / representative can only request removal of a document published by the same patient.
-Hence a patient cannot request removal of a document published by a healthcare professional.
+* Patient / representative can only request the removal of a document published by the same patient.
+Hence a patient cannot request the removal of a document published by a healthcare professional.
     * Representatives are not supported by the service yet, but will be in the future.
-* Healthcare professionals can only request removal of a document published by themselves or by another healthcare professional of the same community of affiliation.
+* Healthcare professionals can only request the removal of a document published by themselves or by another healthcare professional of the same community of affiliation.
-* Document administrator may only request removal of any document published by either patient, representative, or healthcare professional.
+* Document administrator may only request the removal of any document published by either a patient, representative, or healthcare professional.
 * Only approved documents at the end of a treatment chain can be requested to be deleted.
 * Requested deletion of a CH-EMED-EPR document will also flag for deletion the chain of replaced documents by this document, if it exists.
 * Documents to be deleted must exist in the repository.